Healthcare Leaders Must Lead Mental Health Discussions in the Workplace — Here’s Why (And How)

 It’s one thing to talk about mental health.
 It’s another to keep it at the forefront of your organization’s day-to-day.
 Thoughtful training programs should help leaders understand the importance of mental health, how to talk about it with their teams and how to identify mental health struggles.
 Comprehensive training equips all leaders — especially middle-level leaders who have a significant impact on culture — to prioritize mental health with the employees they lead.

-Incorporate Mental Health Into Benefits Packages
+Incorporate Mental Health into Benefits Packages

 From establishing employee assistance programs and offering mental health days as part of your leave policy to making mental health professionals available to your people, look for opportunities to enhance the benefits your organization provides.
 Further, ensure they are easy to access.
 Set up human resources/operations support to help employees with questions.

-Establish A Culture Of Openness And Respect
+Establish a Culture of Openness and Respect

 The more mental health becomes part of meeting discussions, organization-wide announcements and team-building initiatives, the more your workforce will grow comfortable with the topic.
 What you focus on expands.
 The front-loaded effort will pay off in the long run.
 Along the way, ask for feedback through surveys, direct conversations or other data collection methods.
 If your efforts aren’t helpful, or employees don’t resonate with them, it’s time to pivot.

-The Importance Of Mental Health In The Workplace
+The Importance of Mental Health in the Workplace

 In the aftermath of the most significant health crisis in generations, Covid-19, we have a cohort of healthcare professionals who have experienced tremendous stress and trauma.
 It is not enough to applaud our healthcare workers; as leaders, we must go deeper.
 By implementing workplace policies that address mental health, demonstrating healthy behaviors and keeping mental health at the forefront of leadership strategy, executives can create environments where employees thrive both personally and professionally.